tarunsinghdev/docs-event-easy/docs/before-we-start.md

 :::note

-If you plan to skip this section and encounter some problem ahead in the sections don't forget to get back to this section as there might be already a solution available for your problem.
+If you plan to skip this section and encounter some problems, ahead in the sections don't forget to get back to this section as there might be already a solution available for your problem.

 :::